stuartofmt/DuetMonitor/README.md

 ```

 #### -monitors [(list if strings)]
-If omitted - the default is 'DuetMonitor:  Message'
+If omitted - the default is: all

 Example
 ```
--Subject A message from my Duet
+-monitors idle busy processing  # will monitor only these status
+                                # Not that these values are not quoted
 ```

 #### -startmonitor